Skip navigation

 Ask your provider about extra vitamins and minerals you may need, including:

-• Iron supplements (if you are anemic)
+• Iron supplements (if you are anemic).
+Sometimes iron is given intravenously.

-• Calcium and vitamin D supplements to help keep your bones strong
+• Calcium and vitamin D supplements to help keep your bones strong.

 Talk with a dietitian, especially if you lose weight or your diet becomes very limited.